mhannis/homeassistant-denon232/README.md

 # Home Assistant Denon RS232

 This is a Denon AVR / Receiver Custom Component for Home Assistant that allows you to control a receiver through RS232.
 This custom component should support any Denon receiver with a serial port.
-As I have only have my own device to test (AVR-3805), development focuses specifically on this device's features.
+As I only have my own device to test (AVR-3805), development focuses specifically on this device's features.
 This implementation is a fork of the original implementation by [bluepixel00](https://github.com/bluepixel00/HomeAssistant_Denon_RS232) and takes inspiration from other Home Assistant media player integrations.

 ## Setup: